 - In a cash-in refinance loan, the homeowner pays money to reduce their new mortgage balance.
-This is a less common type of loan, but can help with removing private mortgage insurance or keeping mortgage amounts below a certain threshold.
+This is a less common type of loan, but can help with removing private mortgage insurance or keeping your mortgage rate below a certain threshold.

-Before you jump into refinancing, though, take the time to research the pros and cons.
+Before you jump into refinancing to find a lower interest rate, take the time to research the pros and cons.

-Refinancing can lower your monthly payments over the course of your mortgage.
+Refinancing your home can lower your monthly payments over the course of your mortgage.
 This can occur via adjusting the interest rate, the length of your loan or both.

-Using a refinance calculator helps you determine your monthly payments and also identifies your break-even point.
+Using a home refinance calculator helps you determine your monthly payments and also identifies your break-even point.
 This is the amount when the savings from your monthly payments equal your closing costs.
-For example, if refinancing your mortgage lowers your monthly payments by $100 and has closing costs of $3,600, your break-even point is 36 months, or three years.
-If you’re planning to stay in your home for a long time past the break-even point, refinancing can help you save money over time.
+For example, if refinancing your mortgage lowers your monthly payments by $100 and has closing costs of $3,600, your break-even point is 36 months (or three years).
+If you’re planning to stay in your home for a long time past the break-even point, a mortgage refinance can help you save money over time.

 In a cash-out refinance, you’ll also receive a lump sum of cash when you refinance.
 This can be helpful in paying for costly events, such as buying a car, going through a divorce or starting a business.
 However, this type of refinance increases the total amount of the loan, which can cost you in the long run.
-You’ll also reduce your home’s total equity.
+You could also reduce your home equity.

-While money is one of the largest pros of refinancing, it can also be a major con.
-You may be able to lower your monthly payments, but you still have to consider interest rates and closing costs.
+While cost is one of the largest pros of refinancing, it can also be a major con.
+You may be able to lower your monthly mortgage payment, but you still have to consider interest rates and closing costs.
 Even though you’ve already purchased your home, these costs still exist when you refinance, and will usually be anywhere from three to seven percent of your mortgage.
-However, those vary from lender to lender, and may include additional fees, so make sure you’re seeing all costs before you commit.
+However, those vary from lender to lender and may include additional fees, so make sure you’re seeing all costs before you commit.
 That includes any prepayment penalties from paying off your existing mortgage.
 Some loans will charge you extra if you pay off the loan too quickly.